nickpreston24/TPOT-Toolbox/README.md

 ## Required Features

-The following features are required to create the minimum viable product as requested by the Harvest Haven owners:
+The following features are required to create the minimum viable product:

 - [x] The app needs to be installable on Desktop and have the ability to be ran as an executable.
 The operating system will be either Windows or OSX.
 The app should be able to run on startup and at certain times via a scheduler.
 - [x] The app should be simple enough that one of the Harvest Haven kids are able to relaunch it if they are passing by and have noticed it isn't working properly.